mmadsen/lnraw/_posts/2013-08-09-classification-experiment-notes.md

 Cleaned up my instances and resized the EBS volume to have 200GB to work with.
 This probably will be enough, but we'll see.
 I ran the subsampling program and the raw data collection grew to about 19GB.
 I started the classification script, which runs each classification serially, and it's going strong.
 I expect it to generate about 42MM individual documents by the time it's done, and that could be a day or two.

+**8/11/13** -- _Second Resizing_

+Overnight, the classification script generated about 12MM observations, and about 50GB in database, which means that database is going to overflow the EBS volume and stop.
+So I killed the process, nuked the postclassification database, and stopped the instance.
+I'm starting a second resize now.

+Snapshot creating is underway.
+Next step when I pick it up again is volume creation, swapout on the instance.